 “This is documented Union Pacific railroad land with my family’s name in its own 1951 title chain — recognizing this use honors San José’s history, it doesn’t ignore it.”

-SBST was forced out of its prior location by the housing crisis / a City-backed conversion of employment land to housing, and got NO meaningful relocation assistance from the City. 🟦 Tony’s account — corroborable
+SBST was forced out of its prior location (995 E. Santa Clara St — its home for ~17 years) by the housing crisis / a City-backed conversion of employment land to housing, and got NO meaningful relocation assistance.
+This is now documented, not just narrated: the buyer’s own Amended & Restated Lease §1.7 “No Relocation Benefit” put the no-relocation-help term in writing. ✅ documented — lease §1.7 🟦 broader displacement account

 It’s the fairness hammer: the City’s own actions displaced a job-creating local business and offered no help — so it shouldn’t now load full rezone / study fees on the awkward remnant parcel.
 Pairs with ongoing harm (below) and the jobs pillar.